“We cannot do that Mary!” my mother exclaimed.

 My mother’s voice propelled me into action.
 “Hurry Anna!”

 I quickly look around.
-I find a book and swing it as hard as I can toward his head.
+I find the typewriter sitting on the lone desk in the room and swing it as hard as I can toward his head.
 With a thunk, the sheriff’s eyes rolled back in his head and his body went limp.
 Again.
 “Twice from the same family,” I say to his body now sunken to the floor.
 “You really should be more careful of your surroundings, sheriff.”

 I quickly bend over, grab the keys and unlock the door.
 While my mother is unlocking my handcuffs, Mary rips a piece of her dress and shoves it into the sheriff’s mouth.
 Then she takes his belt wrapping it around his head to keep the piece of fabric in place.
 “Give me the cuffs,” she says.